 11. “The Impact of Childhood Jewish Education on Adults’ Jewish Identity: Schooling, Israel Travel, Camping and Youth Groups,” by Steven M. Cohen and Laurence Kotler-Berkowitz, April 2004, United Jewish Communities Report Series on the National Jewish Population Survey 2000-01.
 This study examines the long-range impact of Jewish educational experiences undergone years ago upon today’s Jewish adults.

 12. “Jewish Preschools as Gateways to Jewish Life,” by Pearl Beck, Ukeles Associates Inc., November 2002, Jewish Early Childhood Education Partnership.
-Available at www.caje.org, this research studied three communities to understand the impact of early childhood Jewish education.
+This research studied three communities to understand the impact of early childhood Jewish education.
 It includes useful information about why parents choose early childhood Jewish education and the factors contributing to their decision to continue full-time Jewish education in day school.
+(Pages 6-7)

 13. “Jewish Day School Growth in Toronto: Freeing Policy and Research from the Constraints of Conventional Sociological Wisdom,” by Alex Pomson, to be published in the Canadian Journal of Education 27(3).
 This article reviews the patterns of day school attendance in Toronto and offers suggestions for reassessing the paradigm for day school growth.